About

 I was the lead computation designer on three built museum projects and multiple high-profile design competitions.
 I led the engineering coordination and developed a direct link between software and building fabrication.

-I also fell in love with the power of advanced software and construction technology to facilitate and democratize a new form of architecture.
+I fell in love with the power of advanced software and construction technology to facilitate and democratize a new form of architecture.

 Side Projects